geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/index.md

 2.  **User Administrator Profile**

-    The user administrator is the administrator of their own group(s) with the following privileges:
+    The user administrator manages the users of their own groups.
+Their own groups are the groups where they have the User Administrator role, which can be fewer than the groups they belong to.

-    -   Full rights on creating new users within their own groups.
+    Within their own groups they can:

+    -   Create a user, with any profile up to User Administrator.
+    -   Change a user's details, and enable or disable the account.
-    -   Rights to change users profiles within their own groups.
+    -   Add or remove a user's membership of their own groups.
+    -   Delete a user.

 3.  **Content Reviewer Profile**